3 Things Teachers Must Do To Start The Year Off Right

-Teach your students the routines, then practise them and reinforce with encouragement and feedback.
+Teach your students the routines, then practice them and reinforce with encouragement and feedback.

 Investing time and energy into setting up a calm, positive classroom at the beginning of the year, will ensure that your year is successful, productive and enjoyable.